mzyl/bookbytes2.0/README.md

 - [x] Solution for reading more of the book i.e. forward-backward are not so great for dialog
     - Field is now scrollable
 - [x] Work with whole book library
-- [ ] Host locally on server
+- [x] Host locally on server
-- [ ] Find font that contains virtually all characters
+- [x] Find font that contains virtually all characters
-    - Maybe this doesn't exist like I thought it did
+    - Was less of a font issue and more of an encoding issue when being read by Bufio
 - [ ] About page, what else is coming, etc.

 ### Ordered Plan